Thinking of moving to Germany? Expats share a detailed breakdown of the cost of living in Berlin and what monthly expenses to budget for in 2025.

 As entrepreneurs, our TK health insurance contributions are determined by our earnings from the previous calendar year.
 Similarly, your contributions will also depend on your income which is assessed when you apply for TK.

-💡Bonus Tip: Keen to get public medical insurance in Germany but not so keen on signing policy documents or speaking to customer service in German?
+💡 Useful Tip: Keen to get public health insurance in Germany but not so keen on signing policy documents or speaking to customer service in German?
 Don’t worry!
-Get your public health insurance in Germany with TK, AOK, BARMER or DAK via Feather Insurance.
-Not only does Feather Insurance offer free advice on which health insurance will suit you best, you’ll also get all policy documents and customer advice you need in English.
+Get public medical coverage with TK, AOK, BARMER, or DAK through Feather Insurance.
+Not only does Feather Insurance offer free advice on which health insurance suits you best, but you’ll also get all policy documents and customer support in English.

-For the first 5 years after arriving in Germany, we were covered by Mawista’s Expatcare for €69 per person per month.
-It was the cheapest basic private health insurance for expats we could find.
+For the first 5 years after arriving in Germany, we were covered by Mawista’s Expatcare for €69 per month.
+It was the cheapest basic health insurance for expats we could find.
+Though it honestly felt more like travel insurance, what they refer to as ‘incoming insurance’.

-Mawista is not as comprehensive as TK, but covers all the essentials.
-It’s also a great option if you want good basic health care while reducing your cost of living in Berlin.
-But if you’re looking for more extensive coverage, Expat Health Insurance is a great alternative.
+Expat health insurance may not be as comprehensive as TK, but it covers all the essentials.
+It’s also a great option if you’re looking for flexible, affordable, short-term health care while keeping your cost of living in Berlin low.

 Save Me For Later